-Diving clear of the platform there wasn’t any real of being pulled by the oversized elastic band, just falling into space.
-Swinging outwards over the pitch far below me, but without any pendulum effect as the cord quickly prevented any backswing.
-My Durban swinging experience was brought to an abrupt full stop.
+Diving clear of the platform there wasn’t any feeling of being pulled by the oversized elastic band, just falling into space.
+Swinging outwards over the pitch far below me, but without any pendulum effect as the cord quickly prevented any back-swing.
+This brought my Durban swinging experience to an abrupt full stop.

 It was then just a matter of being hoisted back up to the platform.
-This was quite uncomfortable in te area of my block and tackle due to the leg loops on the harness being too loose.
+This was quite uncomfortable in my block and tackle area due to the leg loops on the harness being too loose.
 Future swinging was looking even less likely.

 Ascending involved continually spinning around in circles, which apart from causing dizziness, made for some less than exciting video, which is why there isn’t any embedded stream of me screaming and making a complete fool of myself.
-I did almost go for a second unexpected jump however, once on the platform, before being secured the cord tried to give me a repeat performance, almost dragging me back off the platform.
-The safety guys grabbed me in panic, though maybe they just don’t like giving free swings.
+I did almost go for a second unexpected jump however.
+Once back on the platform, before being secured, the cord tried to give me a repeat performance, almost dragging me back off the platform.
+The safety guys grabbed me in panic… though maybe they just don’t like giving free swings.

 Being first allowed me to relax and watch the rest of the group as they took their leap of faith.
 There was lots of screaming, leg kicking, and it wasn’t pretty, I took some video as well as photos, but it won’t be shared either.
-It’s nothing to do with respecting my colleagues dignity, I might need them for blackmail purposes in future.
+It’s nothing to do with respecting my colleagues dignity, I might need them for future blackmail purposes.

 Everybody did jump, even ‘Mr Vertigo’, which I think he deserves huge respect for.
 He overcame a genuine phobia, it is hard to imagine how he must have felt as he climbed down the ladder, being prepared to go and when he finally launched himself into his greatest fear.
 I was certainly impressed.

 Coming down from the natural high an experience like bungee jumping provides, usually takes longer than even the slow descent of the stadium steps.
 Our little band were chattering, excitedly, recounting our experience to anybody that was within earshot.
-Videos of screaming, flying tracksuits were reviewed, and reviewed, shared, then reviewed again.
+Videos of screaming, flying tracksuits were reviewed, reviewed again, shared, and then reviewed again.
 The muted hollers and whoops of our recorded leaps filled the mini-bus all the way back to our accommodation.

 It is an experience that none of us will probably ever forget, and besides if the others do, I’ve stored the video, who knows when it might come in handy.

-Incidentally, if anybody is still interested in the Durban alternative swinging scene, just shoot me an email, I’ll try and find out what the skinny is.
+Incidentally, if anybody is still interested in the Durban alternative swinging scene, just shoot me an email, I’ll try to find out what the skinny is.